raks0009/raks0009.github.io/_theatre/theatre-1.md

 I wrote and directed this full-length play as a member of The Drama Club, BITS Goa.

-The play won 'Best Script' at Unmaad '19, IIM Bangalore.
+The play won 'Best Script' at Unmaad '19, IIM Bangalore, a national inter-collegiate theatre festival.

 You can watch the <a href="https://www.youtube.com/watch?v=BKmcPpf3GNQ">video</a> of the play, though it can never capture the true essence of a live performance.